 Co-Chief Executive & Artistic Director

 The company’s founder & artistic director is Clary Saddler.
-As well as being a producer/director/writer/facilitator/tutor with Forget-Me-Not-Productions, her background includes 17 years as a professional actor/musician/singer/songwriter; touring in the UK, Australia and Thailand.
+As well as being a producer/director/writer/facilitator/tutor with the Forget-Me-Not team, her background includes almost 20 years as a professional actor/musician/singer/songwriter; touring in the UK, Australia and Thailand.
 Clary is passionate about using the arts to bring about social change.
 After gaining QTS and teaching & lecturing for four years, Clary came to realise that combining her two areas of expertise could lead to some exciting results.
 To that end, she began entry into inclusive arts development.

 Clary’s specialisms include inclusive arts and digital arts; using technology to transform the lives of people with disabilities and SEN. Her experience is centred around learning and participation in the arts, in particular with young people identified as having SEN and people experiencing PMLD.
 For the past 3 years Clary and co-chief executive Mel have created a bespoke assistive music technology programme of work that enables disabled musicians to create music independently using adapted mainstream software as well as specialist software.

 She is also a practicing actor/musician/singer/songwriter and has collaborated with various upcoming disabled musicians.